 Welcome to Bushmans Kloof, part of The Red Carnation Hotel Collection and a proud member of National Geographic’s Unique Lodges of the World.
+Our special partnership reflects our shared values, passion and commitment towards sustainable travel, preserving our environment for generations to come.

 - Examine some of the lodge's more than 130 archaeological rock art sites, adorned with massive 10,000-year-old rock art murals depicting the shamanistic rituals of the ancient indigenous San people.